gradle/gradle/design-docs/jdk9-support.md

 - removes method bodies
 - removes static initializers
 - removes debug information
+- provides a way to determine if a class file should belong to the API jar based on its package and access modifiers

-This API stub generator will serve as a base for an API jar creator.
+This stubbed API class generator will serve as a base for an stubbed API jar creator and as a finer grained filtering medium for including classes in the API jar.

 ### Implementation